 We purchase one-year call options on the applicable indices as an investment to provide the income needed to fund the amount of the annual index credits on the index products.
 New one-year options are purchased at the outset of each contract year.
 We budget a specific amount to the purchase price of the specific options needed to fund the annual credits, and the cost of the options represents our cost of providing the credits.
 The amount we budget to the purchase of index call options is based on our interest spread targets and is comparable to the credited rates of interest we offer on fixed rate annuities.
 For example, if the yield on our invested assets is 6.50% and our targeted spread is 2.50%, we allocate up to 4.00% of the premium in the first year or account balance after the first year to the purchase of one-year call options on the index products.
 Participation rates, which define the policyholder's level of participation in index gains each year, are determined by option costs.
 For example, if, based on current market conditions, the amount allocated to the purchase of options is sufficient to purchase an option that will provide a return equal to 70% of the annual gain in the applicable index, we will set the policyholder's participation rate at 70%.
-We have the ability to modify participation rates may be increased.
+We have the ability to modify participation rates each year when a new option is purchased.
+In general, if option costs increase, participation rates may be decreased, and if option costs decrease, participation rates may be increased.
 We purchase call options weekly based upon new and renewing index account values during the applicable week, and the purchases are made by category according to the particular products and indices applicable to the new or renewing account values.
 Any gains on the options at the expiration of the one-year term offset the related index credits to the index option holders.
 If there is no gain in an option, the policyholder receives a zero index credit on the policies, and we incur no costs beyond the option cost, except in cases where the minimum guaranteed value of a contract exceeds its index value.